Today's Best Tech Deals

 AVG has a big advantage in the free antivirus space since it owns both Avast (acquired in 2016) and its homegrown product, AVG Free.
 The hope is that you’ll love the free stuff so much that you’ll eventually upgrade to one of its paid products.

-When you first open up AVG, it offers a similar aesthetic to its corporate counterpart Avast.
-The app largely has a gray background with bright green to highlight important information.
-You’ll first see a status dashboard that lets you know which AVG security features are active.
+When you first open up AVG, it offers a similar aesthetic to its corporate counterpart, Avast.
+The app largely consists of a gray background with bright green used to highlight important information.
+You’ll first see a dashboard with a set of tiles that lets you know which AVG security sections are active and in good shape, as denoted by a green “Protected” label.

-Like many of the mainstream security programs, AVG got very high marks for antivirus and malware protection.
-A-V Test’s August tests gave AVG 100 percent detection in its 0-day and malware tests.
-In A-V Comparatives’ real-world protection test, meanwhile, AVG scored 100 percent as well with three false positives out of 329 samples.
-When pitted against A-V Comparatives’ malware protection test, AVG scored 99.8 percent in an online scan against nearly 38,000 samples and 98.8 percent offline.
+Like many of the mainstream security programs, AVG gets very high marks for antivirus and malware protection.
+AV-Test’s November and December 2020 tests gave AVG 100 percent detection in its zero-day and malware tests.
+In AV-Comparatives’ real-world protection test for July through October 2020 AVG blocked 99.7 percent of 758 test cases, with 10 false positives.
+When pitted against AV-Comparatives’ September 2020 malware protection test, AVG blocked 100 percent of threats.

-AVG also did well in our performance benchmarks.
-When we ran PCMark 8’s Work Conventional test (a simulation of everyday tasks like word processing, web browsing, and video chat), our initial score was 2521.
-With AVG running in the background, that score was 2524—a tiny enough difference that the improvement could be chalked up to margin of error.
+When we ran PCMark 10’s Extended test (a simulation of everyday tasks like word processing, web browsing, and video chat, as well as tests that put a greater demand on the GPU and CPU), our initial score was 1,626.
+With AVG running in the background, that score dropped to 1,608.

 AVG Internet Security